?Here’s Why Your Joints Are Stiff, Tight, and Achy

 been attached to various sections of your body, making it

 more difficult to bend, twist, and stretch.
-Excess fib
+Excess fibrin can

 cause arthritis, back pain, fibromyalgia, and pain in any joint.